Territory of Papua: Background

-Archeological evidence suggests that humans arrived on New Guinea at least 60,000 years ago.
-These Melanesian people developed stone tools and agriculture.
-Portuguese and Spanish navigators sailing in the South Pacific entered New Guinea waters in the early part of the 16th century and in 1526–27, Don Jorge de Meneses came upon the principal island, which the locals called "Papua".
-In 1545, the Spaniard Íñigo Ortiz de Retez gave the island the name "New Guinea", because he saw a resemblance between the islands' inhabitants and those found on the African region of Guinea.
-European knowledge of the interior of the island remained scant for several centuries after these initial encounters.

-Annexation

 In November 1882, Allgemeine Zeitung published an article calling for the German annexation of New Guinea.
 Concerned with such a prospect, Sir Thomas McIlwraith, the Premier of Queensland, cabled to London in February 1883, urging the government to annex New Guinea to Queensland, but received no answer.
-On 20 March, hearing the story that SMS Carola was about to leave Sydney for the South Seas "with object of annexation", he telegraphed Henry Chester, the police magistrate at Thursday Island, to sail for New Guinea and "take formal possession in Her Majesty’s name of whole of the Island with exception of that portion in occupation of the Dutch".
+On 20 March, hearing the story that SMS Carola was about to leave Sydney for the South Seas "with object of annexation", he telegraphed Henry Chester, the police magistrate at Thursday Island, to sail for New Guinea and "take formal possession in Her Majesty's name of whole of the Island with exception of that portion in occupation of the Dutch".
 Chester made the proclamation at Port Moresby on 4 April, but the imperial British government disapproved of the annexation: the British Colonial Secretary Lord Derby emphasised in a despatch to the Queensland government that such an action was beyond Queensland's constitutional powers as a British colony.

 On 6 November 1884, after the Australian colonies had promised financial support, the territory became a British protectorate.
 On 4 September 1888 the protectorate was annexed by Britain, together with some adjacent islands, which were collectively named British New Guinea.
-In 1902, the British parts of Papua were effectively transferred to the authority of the new Commonwealth of Australia.
-With the passage of the Papua Act 1905, the area was officially renamed the Territory of Papua, and Australian administration formally began in 1906.